 Stress is our body’s natural reaction we cannot sidestep.
 We always have to have some stress to keep us going.

 Stress is not something to be avoided.
 Indeed, it cannot be avoided.— Hans Selye

 Stress in itself is not a disease.
-And, all stresses do not have negative effect.
+And, all stresses do not have a negative effect.

 But prolonged stress (chronic stress) can harm and invite a host of diseases.
 Research shows almost every system in our body can be affected by chronic stress.